cryptoeconomicslab/ovm-plasma-chamber-spec/tutorial/cui-wallet/deposit.md

 ## 3-3.
 Deposit your ether

-Launch the CUI Wallet and deposit your ether into Plasma!
+Launch the CUI Wallet and deposit your Ether into Plasma!

-Start the app with the node command and try typing `deposit <amount>`.
+Start the app with the node command and try `deposit <amount>`.

 ```
 $ node app.js